kengraf/UNH-IT718/Lab6-Database-Session/README.md

 > Instructions for this lab are only provided for AWS.
 > It is acceptable to submit equivalent functionality in Azure and GCP.

-> [!IMPORTANT]
-> Instructions are provided for AWS, Azure, and GCP.
-Pick only one for your lab report.

 You will deploy an AWS Lambda function written in python (code provided).
 The function takes two http get requests:
 - /new?email=testmail.com